 DIRECTIONS / ZUBEREITUNG

-2. Den Ofen zusammen mit einem Backblech oder Pizzastein für mindestens 30 Minuten auf 230°C (450°F) vorheizen.
+2. Den Ofen zusammen mit einem Backblech oder Pizzastein* für mindestens 30 Minuten auf 230°C (450°F) Ober-/Unterhitze vorheizen.
 Den Baby Pak Choi waschen, trocknen und längs halbieren.
 Das Kimchi in feine Streifen schneiden.
 Beides zur Seite stellen.
 Die Hähnchenbrust in Streifen schneiden und mit dem Olivenöl in einer Pfanne anbraten, bis sie durchgegart ist.
 Aus der Pfanne nehmen und die Pfanne für den späteren Gebrauch zur Seite stellen.
-Die Pizza-/Tomatensoße mit der Gochujang Paste oder Chilisoße verrühren und zur Seite stellen.
+Die Pizza-/Tomatensoße mit der Gochujang-Paste oder Chilisoße verrühren und zur Seite stellen.
 Den Mozzarella in Scheiben schneiden und ggf. mit einem Papiertuch abtrocknen.

 3. Den Teig aus der Schüssel nehmen und für weitere 2-3 Minuten durchkneten, dann ausrollen oder in Form ziehen (geht gut mit den Handrücken) und auf bemehltes Backpapier legen.
 Mit einer Gabel mehrmals einstechen und dann auf dem heißen Blech bzw.
-Pizzastein für 8-11 Minuten backen.
+Pizzastein für etwa 8-11 Minuten backen.
 Herausnehmen und die Ränder mit dem Sesamöl bestreichen, dann die Pizzasoße auf der Pizza verteilen und mit dem Mozzarella und Hähnchen belegen.
-Das Ganze wieder zurück in den Ofen und weitere 8-11 Minuten backen – die Ränder sollten eine schöne Farbe bekommen haben und der Käse geschmolzen sein.
+Das Ganze wieder zurück in den Ofen und weitere 6-8 Minuten backen – die Ränder sollten eine schöne Farbe bekommen haben und der Käse geschmolzen sein.
 Während die Pizza gebacken wird, die Pfanne wieder erwärmen und darin dann den Pak Choi und Kimchi kurz anbraten – Kohl sollte weich und leicht gebräunt sein.
 Die fertige Pizza mit der Kimchi-Mischung belegen und dann heiß servieren.

 Craving more?
-Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
+Keep in touch on Facebook, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!

 Here is a version of the recipe you can print easily.

-Kimchi Chicken Pizza
+Spicy Kimchi Chicken Pizza

-- Prep Time: 30
+- Prep Time: 00:30

-- Cook Time: 22
+- Cook Time: 00:22

-- Total Time: 90
+- Total Time: 01:30

 Description

 Delicious Korean-style pizza with chicken, bok choy and kimchi.
+Make it once and you will not want to make any other pizza ever again!

 Ingredients

-For the dough
+For the dough:

-- 1 tsp. honey
+1 tsp. honey (from local sources)

-- 2 cups (260g) all-purpose flour, plus more if needed
+2 cups (260g) stronger all-purpose flour*, plus more if needed

-- 1/2 cup (100g) kimchi
+1/2 cup (100g) Kimchi

-- 1–2 tsp. gochujang paste or chili sauce
+1-2 tsp.
+Gochujang* or chili sauce

 Instructions